 DAY 8: Take a walking tour around Cusco, sacred capital of the Incas.
 Visit the Temple of the Sun and experience the local food market of San Pedro.
-In the afternoon visit the biggest and most impressive site left by Incas around the city, Sacsayhuaman.
+In the afternoon visit the largest and most impressive site left by Incas around the city, Sacsayhuaman.

-DAY 10: Enjoy your final breakfast in Cusco before heading to the airport start the journey home.
+DAY 10: Enjoy your final breakfast in Cusco before heading to the airport to start the journey home.

 What To Expect

 TERRAIN/ROUTE: Enjoy exploring the Andes, Sacred Valley, and the ruins of Machu Picchu.
 We will hike a few miles of uneven trail with elevation change each day.

 TYPE OF TRAVEL/DISTANCE: You will travel by foot as you explore the wonders of Peruvian culture.
 Transportation to and from accommodations will be provided by train or van.